-Certain of the Company's share-based payment arrangements are outside the scope of SFAS No. 123R and are subject to Emerging Issues Task Force ("EITF") Issue No. 00-19, "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock," which requires vested stock options held by certain non-employee consultants to be accounted for as liability awards until these awards are exercised or forfeited.
+Certain of the Company's share-based payment arrangements are outside the scope of SFAS No. 123(R) and are subject to Emerging Issues Task Force ("EITF") Issue No. 00-19, : Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock" which requires vested stock options held by certain non-employee consultants to be accounted for as liability awards until these awards are exercised or forfeited.
 The fair value of these awards is remeasured at each financial statement date until the awards are settled or expire.
-During the year ended December 31, 2007, \$227,421 of expense was recorded as a result of the remeasurement of the fair value of these awards.
-As of December 31, 2007, options to acquire 83,735 shares of common stock held by non-employee consultants remained unexercised and a liability of \$660,827 was included in accrued liabilities in the accompanying Consolidated Balance Sheets.
-The effect on years prior to fiscal 2007 was not material.
+During the year ended December 31, 2008, \$522,992 of income was recorded as a result of the remeasurement of the fair value of these awards, compared to \$227,421 of expense during the year ended December 31, 2007.
+As of December 31, 2008 and 2007, respectively, options to acquire 54,660 and 83,735 shares of common stock held by non-employee consultants remained unexercised and a liability of \$40,368 and \$660,827 was included in accrued liabilities in the Consolidated Balance Sheets.